 8. Only full-time University of Toronto students who are enrolled in a minimum of 3.0 FCEs, with a minimum of 3 courses in each of the Fall and Winter semesters, or comparable course load in a professional faculty or Faculty of Divinity, in good academic standing (minimum annual grade point average of 1.50+) and demonstrate progression in their academic program are eligible to reside in Trinity College Residences unless alternate arrangements have been approved in writing by the Dean.
 Residents who withdraw from the University or drop below full-time status in either the Fall or Winter semesters, are required to inform the Office of the Dean of Students immediately.
 The College reserves the right to check the academic status of students to confirm their eligibility for residence as required.

-- On or after February 1, 2021 – Residence fees will not be pro-rated and the Resident is not eligible for a refund|
+|After December 1, 2023||After December 1, 2023||Full residence fee – residence fees will not be pro-rated and the student is not eligible for a refund|

 11. The College reserves the right, to be exercised by the Dean or their designate acting reasonably, to substitute another room in the Residences for the Room at any time after room assignment and or during the Occupancy Period, in which event the substituted room shall be deemed to be the Room for all purposes hereunder and the Resident shall forthwith move to that other Room.